 You will meet with your academic advisor and pre-register for fall classes at Summer or Fall Orientation.
 Your First-Year Seminar (FYS) instructor also serves as your academic advisor for the first year at Barton.

 All students take FYS their first year.
-Check out the FYS Course Descriptions to choose the course for you.
-In addition, you may take courses in subjects including English, math, computer information systems, science, social science and/or physical education during the first semester.
-You may also begin to take introductory courses to explore your intended major.
+In addition, you may take courses in subjects including English, math, science, social science, and/or physical education during the first semester.
+You may also take introductory courses to explore your intended major.

 Students may take three placement tests at Orientation – English, foreign language, and math.
 All placement tests are given on the first day of Orientation.

-The mathematics placement test is recommended for students with a math score of 500 or less on the SAT or 24 or less on the ACT.
-It is also recommended for students who took advanced high school math courses.
-The first mathematics course that a student takes at Barton is determined by either the student’s SAT/ACT math score or the score on the placement test.
+The Mathematics Readiness Test 1 is required for students with a math score of 500 or less on the SAT, or 24 or less on the ACT.
+Math Readiness Test 2 is recommended for students who took advanced high school math courses.
+The first mathematics course that a student takes at Barton is determined by either the student’s SAT/ACT math score and high school GPA or the score on the placement test.
 More information is available here.

-The foreign language placement test is required for any student with a B average in two or more years of Spanish in high school.
+The foreign language placement test is strongly recommended for any student who has recently taken one or more courses in high school Spanish.